Covered Services for Youth

 • Other State Funds: Covered

-*A crisis is when you or someone you know is having sudden and severe mental health/substance use concerns, and you are unsure of what to do.
-See the How to Get Care section for more information.
+*A crisis is when you or someone you know is having sudden and severe mental health concerns, and you are unsure of what to do.
+See Getting Care chapter for more information.

 • Medicaid: Covered